Home

 Step 4: Enrich with additional data points.

 Next, enrich your primary dataset with as many additional data points as possible from an enrichment dataset like Apollo, Zoominfo, or Clearbit.
 We have a list of recommended filters/attributes at the bottom of this post.
 At Primer, we maximize the amount of information we can collect by using a combination of several databases.
+We partner with the best data providers in the industry so you can have a wealth of data to target your ICP right down to their personal email addresses.

 Once you have an enriched dataset, you’ll analyze it to find the points of correlation.
-Then you’ll decide how tightly you want to define your ICP.
+Then you’ll decide how tightly you want to define your ideal customer profile.
 For example, when we conducted this ICP analysis at Primer, we found that there was an 80% correlation between sales-qualified opportunity and an employee count of 11-2K (i.e. 80% of our opportunities came from companies with 11 to 2,000 employees.)
 We could’ve refined that further to a 90% correlation, and narrowed our ICP profile to companies with 50 to 2,000 employees but we decided to keep it broad.

 Step 5: Get buy-in from the entire company